DataDog/integrations-core/pivotal_pks/README.md

 Since Datadog already integrates with Kubernetes, it is ready-made to monitor Pivotal Kubernetes Service (PKS).
 You can use the Datadog [Cluster Monitoring tile][7] along with this integration to monitor your cluster.

 Install the Datadog Agent on each non-worker VM in your PKS environment.
-In environments without PAS installed, select the `Resource Config` section of the tile and set `instances` of the `datadog-firehose-nozzle` to `0`.
+In environments without Pivotal Application Service (PAS) installed, select the `Resource Config` section of the tile and set `instances` of the `datadog-firehose-nozzle` to `0`.

 ### Metric collection